gabrielecirulli/ncrawl/README.md

 			# info.srv - an array of service records if a hostname was found, array contains objects with weight, port, and name
 			# info.ns - an array of name servers if a hostname was found
 			# info.cname - an array of canonical name records if a hostname was found
-		identify: (type) ->
+		identify: (data) ->
-			# ran when a piece of middleware detects that the target may be the specified type
+			# ran when a piece of middleware detects that the target may be the specified device
 			# may be ran more than once depending on results
-			# type - expected results are fax, printer, nas, switch, embedded, camera
+			# data.device - expected results are fax, printer, nas, switch, embedded, camera
+			# data.id - scan id
 		result: (module, result) ->
 			# ran after a module has completed
 			# module - name of module